 Chrissy earned her Bachelor of Arts degree at the University of California, Los Angeles in Ancient Near Eastern Civilizations with a minor in Hebrew and Jewish Studies.
 Her focus was the Hebrew Bible and ancient Israelite religion and culture.
 She spent her senior year abroad at Goerg-August-Universität Göttingen where she studied her major with German language instruction.
 She returned to Göttingen in 2011 to complete a Master of Arts degree in Intercultural Theology and finished with a final master thesis entitled "Mary's Motherhood as an Intercultural Bridge: A Case Study of Schönstatt's Marian Devotion".
 She presented the findings of the case study, in part, at the 2013 Mariological Society of America's annual meeting, which had as its theme "Mary and the New Evangelization".
-Chrissy has been married for ten years to her favorite person, Jordan, with whom she has three daughters.
+Chrissy has been married for ten years to her favorite person, Jordan, with whom she has three daughters and one son.

 Dwight Brown likes to say he spent his youth looking for the meaning of life.
 He fell in love with Jesus in 1970, while working on a Master's Degree in Systematic and Philosophical Theology at the Graduate Theological Union in Berkeley (1972).
 He was a priest in the Episcopal Church for fourteen years.
 He and his family entered the Catholic Church in 1989.
 One son is a Catholic priest, and the other two married women they met at Steubenville, and have given him and his wife ten grandchildren so far.
 Dwight also has an MS in computer science from Chico State, and is retired from 22 years of teaching that at the college level.
 His three sons were all home-schooled, and he is delighted to be able to teach a Kolbe Academy course from the comfort of his home in the mountains, at 5000 feet, where the Cascades meet the Sierras.